State Sen. Kevin Thomas (D-Garden City), left, and U.S. Secretary of...

 Newest class of submarine

 The Long Island — officially known as SSN-809; the code stands for "Ship Submersible" and the N to indicate nuclear-power — will be eighth in a fifth block of Virginia-class subs ordered by the Navy and the 36th overall.
-To be built primarily at HII, formerly known as Huntington Ingalls Industries, in Newport News, Va., the boat will be 461 feet long with a 34-foot beam and a displacement of 10,200 metric tons.
+To be built primarily at HII, formerly known as Huntington Ingalls Industries, in Newport News, Virginia, the boat will be 461 feet long with a 34-foot beam and a displacement of 10,200 metric tons.
 The new Long Island will have a crew 132 — 15 officers and 117 enlisted men and women.

 Powered by a single nuclear reactor with an auxiliary diesel engine driving a single propeller shaft, the future Long Island will have a top speed of about 25 knots, or, about 28.7 mph.

-"The Virginia class attack submarine is the U.S. Navy's newest undersea warfare platform and incorporates the latest in stealth, intelligence gathering and weapons system technology," according to Military.com, which said:
+"The Virginia class attack submarine is the U.S. Navy's newest undersea warfare platform and incorporates the latest in stealth, intelligence gathering and weapons system technology," according to Military.com, which said the estimated cost of building each Virginia-class submarine is about $4.3 billion.

 Invoking historic name